vbauer/manet/README.md

 ### Heroku

 First of all read https://devcenter.heroku.com/articles/deploying-nodejs (section "Deploy your application to Heroku").
 You need to create Heroku instance with as described in this documentation.

- [Procfile](Procfile) is already existed in the project and describes Heroku how to start Manet.
+[Procfile](Procfile) file for **PhantomJS** is already existed in root of the project.
+This file describes Heroku how to start Manet.

+**SlimerJS** does not work on Heroku, because it has not got a [headless mode](https://github.com/laurentj/slimerjs/issues/80) and it is quite compliated to install **xvfb** on this platform (but you can try your luck).

 ## Thanks to